carlyf15/Housing_Predictions_for_House_Flippers/README_STUDENT.md

-# Module 2 Project: Housing Predictions #
+# Module 2 Project: Housing Predictions for House Flippers #
 ________________________________________________________________________________________________________________

 ## Overview ##
 ________________________________________________________________________________________________________________
-Buying a home can be a great experience but can also be a processed riddled with complication and unanswered questions, especially in a city as popular as Seattle.
-Buying a home in a major city can feel like an extremely expensive Ebay auction - you have no idea how many people are bidding on the same home as you and homes often go over asking price within 24 hours of listing.
-The intention of this project was to use a dataset containing housing information from King County (Seattle, Washington) to predict prices of the housing market.
-As a buyer, this is invaluable to you because we can help you predict home costs to inform your budget and playing the offer game.
-Also, our model can help predict the value added to your home when considering renovations.
-Adding a bathroom?
-Improving the backyard?
-Our model can help you perform a cost-benefit analysis and give you a powerful bargaining chip with contractors.
+Flipping houses for a living isn't new but in an ever shifitng housing market can be wrought with disapointment.
+The goal of this project is to create a model that will provide flippers looking to turn houses in King County with information to help make educated business choices.
+Where do you buy?
+What features would be most cost effective to add?
+When do I buy and when do I sell?
+We use a regression analysis of real estate information from 2014/2015 in this county to help give powerful answers to these questions to give both newcomers and pros the confidence to flip without flopping.

 ## King County ##
 ________________________________________________________________________________________________________________